averias/phpredis-bloom/docs/BLOOM-FILTER-COMMANDS.md

 - key: (string) filter name
 - errorRate: (float) probability for false positives.
 0.0 < errorRate < 1.0
 - capacity: (int) number of entries you intend to add to the filter
+- options: (array) optional, if specified it can contain up to 3 params:
+    * expansion: (int) if a new sub-filter is created, its size will be the size of the  current filter multiplied by `expansion`.
+Default expansion value is 2.
+This means each subsequent sub-filter will be twice as large as the previous one.

 **Returns:** (bool) true if the filter was created, otherwise `ResponseException`.